Raptor Press

-Raptor is a publishing house, book design studio, and editorial team consultation service based in Bedford-Stuyvesant, Brooklyn.
-It was founded by Tara J. in Spring of 2015, and has grown into a collaborative bookmaking studio centered around cultivating nourishing spaces and opportunities for writers and artists of color.
-Each Raptor book is lovingly designed, printed, bound, and stitched by consenting adult human hands.
+Raptor is a publishing house and design studio based in Jackson Heights on Canarsie, Matinecock, and Munsee Lenape Lands.
+It was founded by Tara J. in Spring of 2015, and has grown into a collaborative publishing, bookmaking, and art outfit centered around cultivating nourishing spaces and opportunities for writers and artists.
+Each Raptor book, broadside, and art piece is lovingly designed, printed, made, and bound by Raptor and our various collaborators.

 Mission

 In every project, Raptor prioritizes accessibility, ethical integrity, and generating income for all artists involved in making and launching the books.
-Raptor is a press of community, and in centering authors and writers of color, the majority of whom are queer, we work hard to make sure that each of our authors are paid, even in some small part, for the work that they produce.
+For each item Raptor sells, collaborators receive half of the list price as royalties.
+Raptor is a press of community, and we work hard to make sure that everyone involved is compensated equally.
 Publishing is not a privilege—writers are a gift, and it is up to the publishing community to sustain the art that gives us life.

 Tara J. | Founder, Producer, Editor-In-Chief

 Tara Jayakar grew up in a suburb of Chicago.
 She has a BA from Boston University, and MFA in Poetry from Sarah Lawrence College.
-Alongside building Raptor, they’ve bartended, walked dogs, and worked in non-profit publishing, poetry organizations, and record stores.
+Alongside building Raptor, they’ve worked in restaurants, non-profit publishing, poetry organizations, and record stores.

 Her first publishing gig was at 826CHI, a non-profit creative writing and tutoring center in Chicago for students grades K-12, project managing and publishing their fourth Compendium anthology of student work from start to finish.
 After moving to Brooklyn in 2014, Tara started Raptor Editing, worked on two books as the Special Editorial Projects Intern at the Academy of American Poets, and became the 2015-16 Diana and Simon Raab Editorial Fellow for Poets & Writers Magazine.